voi-tech/notebook-navigator/README.md

   - **Icon field:** Frontmatter field for file icons.
 Leave empty to use icons stored in settings.
   - **Color field:** Frontmatter field for file colors.
 Leave empty to use colors stored in settings.
   - **Save icons and colors to frontmatter:** Automatically write file icons and colors to frontmatter using the configured fields above.
-  - **Migrate icons and colors from settings:** Stored in settings: `{icons}` icons, `{colors}` colors.
-Provides migration to frontmatter.
+  - **Migrate icons and colors from settings:** Stored in settings: {icons} icons, {colors} colors.
-  - **Name field:** Frontmatter field to use as the note display name.
-Leave empty to use the file name.
+  - **Name fields:** Comma-separated list of frontmatter fields.
+First non-empty value is used.
+Falls back to file name.
   - **Created timestamp field:** Frontmatter field name for the created timestamp.
 Leave empty to only use file system date.
   - **Modified timestamp field:** Frontmatter field name for the modified timestamp.
 Leave empty to only use file system date.
   - **Timestamp format:** Format used to parse timestamps in frontmatter.
-Leave empty to use ISO 8601 format.
+Leave empty to use ISO 8601 format

 **Icon**

-- **Show file icons:** Display icons next to files in the list pane.
+- **Show file icons:** Display file icons with left-aligned spacing.
+Disabling removes both icons and indentation.
+Priority: custom > file name > file type > default.
-  - **Match filename patterns:** Show icons based on filename patterns.
+  - **Icons by file name:** Assign icons to files based on text in their names.
-  - **Filename icon rules:** Define icon rules for filename patterns.
+  - **File name icon map:** Files containing the text get the specified icon.
+One mapping per line: text=icon
-  - **Match file types:** Show icons based on file extensions.
+  - **Icons by file type:** Assign icons to files based on their extension.
-  - **File type icon rules:** Define icon rules for file types by extension.
+  - **File type icon map:** Files with the extension get the specified icon.
+One mapping per line: extension=icon

 **Title**